A-H-Mansoury/bcs_project/README.md

     ```
 2. Upload the Jupyter notebooks (`*.ipynb`) to [Kaggle](https://www.kaggle.com/) or [Google Colab](https://colab.research.google.com/).
 3. Ensure that the runtime environment is set to **GPU** and that **internet access** is enabled.
-4. Open the uploaded notebooks and run them in the selected environment.
+4. Open the uploaded notebooks and run them.

 ## License
 This project is licensed under the MIT License.